ibm-garage-ref-storefront/mobile/README.md

     - From the root of this repo clone i.e. from the directory storefront-mobile run the following command
       ```
       mfpdev app register
       ```
-      Alternatively, if you like to run and configure IBM Mobile Foundation services locally on your workstation then run the following command from the root of this repo clone i.e. from the directory storefront-mobile
-      ```
-      mfpdev mfservices start
-      ```

       and you must see the following output
       ```
       Verifying server configuration...